dougkavanagh/ocean-ts-integration/src/smart-client/README.md

 Once OIDC's validation is successful, the client checks for the presence of additional values in the token that are relevant to Ocean, specifically:

-- sub (the user's unique identifier, used in combination with the issuer to uniquely identify the user and link the Ocean user account for single sign-on)
+- _sub_: the user's unique identifier, used in combination with the issuer to uniquely identify the user and link the Ocean user account for single sign-on)
-- patient (if a patient context should be included in the launch)
+- _patient_: if a patient context should be included in the launch, this should match the EMR patient ID
-- oceanSharedEncryptionKey (a Base64 encoding of the shared encryption key password, to save users the hassle of entering the Ocean shared encryption key at their site in each user browser)
+- _oceanSharedEncryptionKey_: as described in the Ocean SMART Launch Overview, this is a Base64 encoding of the shared encryption key password, to save users the hassle of entering the Ocean shared encryption key at their site in each user browser.

 #### Step 7: FHIR Client Queries